LoveSkylark/LogSeq-GitHub_publish_graphs/README.md

 ## Description
-This README.md file provides instructions for publishing your LogSeq Graph site in a shared <owner>.github.io location using a GitHub Action.
+This Repository provides instructions for publishing your LogSeq Graph site in a shared <owner>.github.io location using a GitHub Action.
 It also includes information about setting up the required API key and adding an index.html file for easy navigation.

+When information is pushed into the Private LogSeq repository containing the the Graph an action will conver all publishes pages in the grpah into a website.

 ### Github Action
 To publish your LogSeq Graph in a remote repository, you need to provide the GitHub Action with an API key called GH_TOKEN.
 Follow these steps to configure the key: